 It is a place with different energy even when you see young boys jumping all around on the broken walls.
 It’s the kind of energy that tells you to leave the place – a kind of unwelcome energy.

-My experience with Visiting Bhangarh Fort
+My experience visiting Bhangarh Fort

 You say the word haunted Bhangarh Fort and you would have people who would vouch for its haunted status and the ones who would laugh it off.
 I went there with my usual curiosity and to experience first-hand what it feels like to be at the most haunted place in India.

 As I entered I did not feel anything except the melancholy that any ruined place exudes.
-As we walked through the road with ruins on both sides, we were a part of happy crowd clicking pictures.
+As we walked through the road with ruins on both sides, we were a part of a happy crowd clicking pictures.
 At the trees around ruins, it was a photo stop for me – the formations did look spooky, but then is that not what we know Banyan tree for.

 It was when we were passing through the Bazaar part of the fort, I felt a push to the left.
 For a few steps, I felt I was being pushed on the left while there was no one on the left.
 A while later, I stopped and looked back to observe the spot where I felt the push.
 I saw there was an empty space – unlike the rest of the street, at this spot, people walked to the left or right and no one was crossing that spot.
 It was like someone is standing there.